Techtonica/curriculum/react-js/react-part-2.md

 <p>{this.state.value}</p>
 ```

-4. That is all what will be displayed on the page.
+4. That is all which will be displayed on the page.
 Now we need to implement the functionality when the buttons are clicked.

 5. So, let us create a function which will run when increment button is clicked.
 To increment the value in the state, we will take the previous value and add 1 to it by using _setState_ function.